 On the other hand, closed-loop water cooling circulates coolant, typically water and glycol, through a water block or cooling plate, transferring heat away from the hashboards.
 A typical closed-loop water-cooled system consists of a water block affixed to the hashboard; tubing that carries the water to and from the blocks; a radiator that dissipates the heat; a water pump that circulates the water; and a reservoir that holds the circulating water.
 Unlike typical heat sinks or cold plates that pass fluid over a surface, closed-loop water cooling with microconvective cooling™ uses arrays of fluid jets to cool the ASICs right where the heat is generated, resulting in unprecedented performance and unmatched temperature uniformity.

 Compared to immersion, water cooling with microconvective cooling™ technology enables enhanced overclocking, halves energy expenses for cooling, and practically eliminates fluid costs.
+Many industries with similar requirements, such as data centers and high-performance computing, have chosen water cooling over immersion to help reduce overall OPEX and energy costs.
 However, while highly effective for hashboards, closed-loop water cooling typically is not used for the power supplies – retaining the air cooling on these lower power modules.
 Here are the top five reasons why water cooling is the best choice for bitcoin miners.

 Reason #01: Water Cooling Is Higher Performing, Enabling Enhanced Overclocking